zawmh96/Terraform-Labs/Lab4/README.md

-# Deploy HAProxy with Docker using Terraform
+# How to deploy HAproxy with Docker Using Terraform

 This repository contains a Terraform configuration to deploy multiple HAProxy containers with Docker.
 The setup includes three web server containers and two HAProxy instances, with IPVS for load balancing between the HAProxy containers.